alejandra-sofia-dbb/tiktok-engagement-analysis/README.md

 ## Installation

-To get started, clone the repository and install the required dependencies.
+To start, clone the repository and install the required dependencies.

 ```bash
 git clone https://github.com/alejandra-sofia-dbb/tiktok-engagement-analysis.git